backdoordetectors/backdoordetectors.github.io/index.md

 We have slowed down the speed of all videos by half for the viewer’s convenience.

-# Mobile Demo App {#demo}

-In order to evaluate and demonstrate physical backdoor attacks in real-world scenarios, we created an Android application that includes built-in traffic sign detectors.
-The app provided live predictions while the car was in motion, and the accompanying video was recorded from the deployed Android phone.
-However, due to the limited hardware of the mobile device we used, the video may experience some delays.
-Additionally, any blurring in the video was added during post-processing for the purpose of maintaining anonymity.

-&nbsp;

-<a name="demoAppSec"></a>

-{% include youtubePlayer.html id=page.demoApp %}

-&nbsp;&nbsp;

 # Existing backdooring method (Baseline) is not effective compare to our proposed Mophing method (Ours) for backdooring detectors {#baseline}